curiousdannii/parchment/src/iplayif.com/options.json.md

   - rewew_time: (int minutes) period to rewew certificate
   - test: (bool) obtain a test certificate from the Let's Encrypt staging server
 - domain: (str) the main domain of the app
+- front_page: front page options
+  - index_update_time: (int minutes) how frequently to check if the front page HTML has changed
 - https: (bool) whether to enable HTTPS
 - nginx: nginx options
   - reload_time: (int minutes) period to reload nginx (to check for certificate changes)